wix-incubator/stylable-integration/README.md

 The plugin, exported via `stylable-integration/webpack-plugin`.

-Both must be used in the webpack config with the same transformation options as follows:
+Both must be used in the webpack configuration with the same transformation options as follows:

 ```js
 const StylablePlugin = require('stylable-integration/webpack-plugin');